Palliative medicine

 Day Therapy & Wellbeing Services

-Many hospices have a day therapy service attached to an inpatient unit.
-There are also some free-standing units.
-Day Therapy services offer rehabilitation, symptom control advice, psychological support and access to complementary therapies.
+Some hospices have day therapy services that offer rehabilitation, symptom control advice, psychological support and access to complementary therapies.

 Outpatient Palliative Medicine Clinics